ribasco/ucgdisplay/README.md

 ---
 * Works only on linux kernel v4.8 or higher
 * The adapters for character lcd driver `Mcp23008LcdAdapter` and `Pcf8574TLcdAdapter` are not yet implemented.
-* Due to lack of hardware availability, I am currently unable to test the SPI, I2C and Software Bit-bang interfaces for the other display controllers.
-Do know that the code implementation for these interfaces are complete, so In theory, they should work but not guaranteed.
+* Due to lack of hardware availability, I am currently unable to test the `SPI`, `I2C` and bit-bang interfaces for most of the display controllers.
+The code implementation for these interfaces are complete, so In theory, they should work but it is not confirmed whether they are working or not.
 I am going to rely on your feedback for this and I will do my best to support any issues you may encounter.
 * As of JDK 11, javadocs won't be available for the meantime due to issues encountered during the build process.
 Still working into resolving this issue, but for now it remains disabled.

 ### Contribution

 ---
-Feel free to contribute to the project.
-For starters, checkout the guide to setting up your dev/build environment for more information.
+Contributions are always welcome.
+For starters, checkout the guide to setting up your Dev/Build environment for more information.

 * [Cross-compilation guide](https://github.com/ribasco/ucgdisplay/blob/master/native/README.md)